 Generating all those valuable, qualified leads means nothing if you don’t have an effective inbound marketing strategy in place.

-Your inbound strategy is all about leading prospects to your site, converting them to leads, enrolling them in email nurture, then eventually converting them into a customer.
-So, with that said, employing some of the tactics mentioned in goal number two will help you also achieve this goal.
+Your inbound strategy is all about leading prospects to your site, converting them to leads, enrolling them in email nurture, and eventually converting them into customers.
+So, employing some of the tactics mentioned in goal number two will help you also achieve this goal.
 It’s a win-win!

-There are multiple prongs to inbound marketing, including SEO-driven content, social media, and branding.
-And while outbound marketing is important, too, it’s these inbound methods that will really help you expand your lead pool and get in front of more prospects.
+Inbound marketing has multiple prongs, including SEO-driven content, social media, and branding.
+While outbound marketing is important, too, it’s these inbound methods that will really help you expand your lead pool and reach more prospects.

-Make sure you use tactics like webinars, guest-content, digital advertising, social media, and SEO-driven content to get your brand in front of a new audience.
+Make sure you use tactics like webinars, guest content, digital advertising, social media, and SEO-driven content to get your brand in front of a new audience.
 Then, ensure your site is set up to convert those new visitors to leads by implementing forms and gated content.
-Once a visitor converts to a lead, use your marketing automation tool to enroll them in the right nurture campaign based on how you segment your contacts.
+Once a visitor converts to a lead, use your email automation tool to enroll them in the right nurture campaign based on how you segment your contacts.

 Goal #4: Create More Content